tranished-mase/SpringAssignment1/README.md

 > In the context of **Web development** (using frameworks like Spring Boot), a Java method in a controller might return a Java object, which the framework then serializes into a JSON string for the HTTP response.

+---

-# Members & Contributors
+## Members and Contributors

 * Cebisile Mtyu (Leader)
-* Nkosi, Siyabonga Brains
+* Siyabonga Brains Nkosi
 * Anda Gxoyiya
 * Alizwa Mbane
 * Lonwabo Mbhele
 * Lubabalo Ndyawe
 * Wanga Talaba